Brandon Figueroa: Super bantamweight

-WBA Interim champion
+WBA interim champion

 Figueroa made his professional debut against Hector Gutierrez on May 9, 2015.
 He won the fight by unanimous decision.
 He amassed an 18-0 record over the next four years, with 13 stoppage victories.
 Figueroa was scheduled to face Yonfrez Parejo for the vacant WBA interim super bantamweight title on April 20, 2019, at the Dignity Health Sports Park in Carson, California.
 He was seen as a massive favorite heading into the bout, and was accordingly set as a -2879 betting favorite, while Parejo entered as a +1379 betting underdog.
 Figueroa won the fight by an eight-round stoppage.
-Although the first four rounds were even, Fighureoa began to take over from the fifth round onward, forcing Parejo to retire from the fight after the eight round.
+Although the first four rounds were even, Figueroa began to take over from the fifth round onward, forcing Parejo to retire from the fight after the eight round.

-Figueroa was scheduled to face Yonfrez Parejo, in his first WBA Interim Super Bantamweight title defense, on April 20, 2019, at the Bert Ogden Arena in Edinburg, Texas.
-The bout was scheduled for the undercard of the Danny García vs. Adrián Granados welterweight clash.
-Figueroa won the fight by a fourth-round knockout, dropping Chacon with a combination of hooks at the 2 minuted mark of the round.
-At the time of the stoppage, Figueroa held a 96 to 18 advantage in punches landed.

-WBA Regular champion
+WBA regular champion

 Figueroa was scheduled to defend his WBA Regular super bantamweight title against Julio Ceja on the undercard of the Deontay Wilder vs. Luis Ortiz II fight.
 The bout was scheduled for November 23, 2019, at the MGM Grand Garden Arena in Paradise, Nevada.
-Ceja came in 4.5 lbs over the 122 lbs weight limit, meaning the title was only be on the line for Figueroa.
+Ceja came in 4.5 lbs over the 122 lbs weight limit, meaning the title was only on the line for Figueroa.
 The fight was ruled a split decision draw after twelve rounds, with one judge scoring it 116-112 for Ceja, the second 115-113 for Figueroa, while the third judge scored the fight as a 114-114 draw.

 Figueroa was scheduled to make his second WBA title defense against Damien Vazquez on the undercard of The Charlos vs. Derevyanchenko and Rosario.
 The card was scheduled for September 26, 2020 at the Mohegan Sun Arena in Montville, Connecticut.
 Figueroa was seen as a massive favorite heading into the bout, with one media outlet describing it as "...a tune up fight for Figueroa".
 Figueroa won the fight by a tenth-round technical knockout.